mono-o-o/synced-plus/README.md

    Alternatively, you can opt not to import any text entirely and manually add each lyric line yourself.

 3. <strong>Sync Lines / Words</strong>: Use the timestamp button inside a time field to set its value to the current playback time.
 To sync words, click on the Expand button to see the word container.
-When a time has been set for a word, clicking on the word jumps audio playback to its time.
+When a time has been set for a word, clicking the word jumps the audio playback to that time.

    Line end timestamps create a new, empty line in the LRC file, a common practice in LRC creation.